StDario/nematus/README.md

 Nematus requires the following packages:

- - Python 2.7
+ - Python >= 2.7
  - numpy
  - Theano >= 0.7 (and its dependencies).

 we recommend executing the following command in a Python virtual environment:
-   `pip install numpy numexpr cython tables theano bottle bottle-log tornado`
+   `pip install numpy numexpr cython tables theano bottle bottle-log paste`

 the following packages are optional, but *highly* recommended